KEF Custom Install THX Speaker Review

 The Ci200RR-THX UniQ driver pairs a 1.5” tweeter inside an 8” woofer.
 These are ideal for in-ceiling or surround use, with frequency response that dips down to 33Hz while still maintaining the single point-source design of the UniQ.
 A set of four arms swing into place and lock the speaker against the wall, making for an easy install with a screwdriver.
 All these models also feature magnetic grills that you can paint to match the walls, though you’ll want to be careful to use a sprayer to prevent the grill from clogging.
 I chose to leave them unpainted for now, but might go back and change that later on.

 If you’re familiar with the KEF R-Series, the Ci R-Series will look familiar as it is the same technology, adapted for a custom install situation.
 The main reason I went with the KEF system is still the UniQ driver.
 By placing the tweeter inside of the midrange driver it unifies the location those sounds come from, hence UniQ.
 While this might seem like a small thing, after all most speaker designs don’t use it, in practice I found it to be a big difference.
 There were no small timing differences between sounds from the tweeter and midrange, offering better clarity and detail on everything I listen to.
-Every seat become a better seat, as they’re all the same difference from both drivers while with a conventional speaker those distances can change.
+Every seat becomes a better seat, as they’re all the same difference from both drivers while with a conventional speaker those distances can change.
 After listening to KEF speaker compared to many other speakers for a bookshelf speaker guide at Wirecutter, I was a convert.

 A Truly Custom Custom-Install